sta175/sta175.github.io/about.md

 As you all have already read, I have a lung disability the requires some accommodation from you (avoiding scents) so I know what it is like to go through the accommodation process and ask professors for help.
 It can seem intimidating, but please please please reach out if you have accommodations.
 I can’t help you if I don’t know what you need!

-## Course Topics

-We will be covering topics like these, plus others y'all request.

-- TidyR vs Base R
-- GitHub and Collaborative Coding
-- Data Visualization and Data Cleaning
-- Advanced Visualization and Interactive Graphics
-- Creating a Plan, Addressing Client Needs, and Advanced Data Prep
-- Regression Reviews and How to Choose a Model
-- Decision Trees : All about it!
-- Practice Competition (focus on data cleaning / prep and making a plan)
-- How to give an effective presentation?
-All what to do (and not to do)

 ---